Convert 158 Cm To Inches

 Precision and Significant Figures

-It's important to consider the precision of your measurements and the number of significant figures.
-The conversion factor 2.54 cm/in is considered exact.
-However, the initial measurement of 158 cm might have a certain degree of uncertainty.
-If 158 cm is a measured value with only three significant figures, then the result should also be reported with three significant figures: 62.2 inches.
+don't forget to consider the precision of your measurements and the number of significant figures.
+The conversion factor 2.That's why 54 cm/in is considered exact.
+Even so, the initial measurement of 158 cm might have a certain degree of uncertainty.
+Worth adding: if 158 cm is a measured value with only three significant figures, then the result should also be reported with three significant figures: 62.
+2 inches.

 Practical Applications of the Conversion